 - If you have completed Part B or Part C of the application form, you must include a scan/copy/image of either your (driving licence or passport to confirm your identity).

 - From the 17th December 2021, evidence of a job offer linked to the COVID vaccination will be required.

 - Email all of the above to email@example.com with a subject line of "COVID Registration Application".

 - The email MUST indicate that you have posted the original documentation to us:

 Registration, PHECC, 2nd Floor, Beech House, Millennium Park, Naas, Co Kildare.
 W91 TK7N.

 Failure to provide any of the above may result in delays or refusal to process your application.

 Termination of Registration

-Please note that the end date for the registrations, and registrants who were registered pursuant the COVID-19 process, shall cease on 31 July 2020.
+Please note that the end date for the registrations, and registrants who were registered pursuant the COVID-19 process, shall cease on 31 July 2020 (see updates above).
 This timeline may be reviewed by the Council as the COVID-19 crisis evolves.
 Council may introduce automatic extension of licences for registrants unless they opt out in writing to PHECC.